Lei Ying Lee: The Angel Warriors (2024–2025)

+Knockouts World Champion (2025–2026)

+On November 18 (which aired on tape delay on November 25) at NXT: Gold Rush Week 2, Lee defeated Kelani Jordan and Jordynne Grace to win the TNA Knockouts World Championship by pinning Jordan, making it the first title in Lee's career.

+On December 5 at Final Resolution, Lee successfully defended the TNA Knockouts World Championship against her Angel Warriors tag team partner Xia Brookside.
+On January 17, 2026, at Genesis, Lee defeated NXT's Zaria to retain her title.

+On February 13 at No Surrender, Lee dropped the title to NXT's Arianna Grace, ending her reign at 87 days.
+On March 27 at Sacrifice, Lee failed to regain the title from Grace in a three-way match, which also involved Dani Luna who was pinned.
+On April 11 at Rebellion, Lee got another shot against Grace for the title, but lost after being betrayed by Brookside.
+She would defeat Grace in a rematch on the April 15 tapings of Impact!, which aired on tape delay on May 7, to become a two-time champion.
+On June 28 at Slammiversary, Lee lost the title to Xia Brookside, ending her second reign at 74 days.
+On the July 9 episode of Impact!, Lee fought Brookside in a No Disqualification match, but failed to recapture the title.

 Mixed martial arts career

 Combat Night (2024–present)

 On July 18, 2024, it was announced that Zhao would be making her MMA debut against Xiomara Lee for Combat Night MMA.
 However, the fight was postponed as Zhao has tested positive for COVID-19.
 On April 25, 2025, it was announced that Zhao would face Myriam Essalki on May 17.
-She won against Essalki via majority decision in her Combat Night debut that was billed as an amateur Muay Thai match.
+She won against Essalki via split decision in her Combat Night debut that was billed as an amateur Muay Thai match.

 Other media

 Li made her video game debut in ‘‘The Whole Dam Pack’’ DLC for WWE 2K22.
 She also appears in WWE 2K23 and WWE 2K24.

 Personal life

 Before joining WWE, Li was a lifelong combat-sports athlete, competing in the martial art of wushu.
 She was the co-founder of her own fitness studio and achieved multiple first place finishes in various martial arts and fitness competitions including: the second World Traditional Chinese Wushu Championship, Nike Challenge Competition and first China Throw Down: Battle on the Bund.